What makes you

 The not-so-short answer: Our primary focus is young professionals who have a passion for personal development.
 What does this mean?
 If you are someone who loves reading books such as The 7 Effective Habits for Highly Efficient People, Think and Grow Rich, and The 4 Hour Work Week, then we are for you.
 If you are someone who dreams big and always wants to try to become a better person, welcome!
 If you are constantly asking if there is more, then you are in good company.
 We want to help you achieve success at your finances and also achieve your dreams.

-We love to work with entrepreneurs, particularly real estate agents and those in the life and business coaching industry.
+We love to work with entrepreneurs, particularly psychologists, social workers and those in the life and business coaching industry.
 We recognize that you are busy developing and running your business, helping people become the best they can be.
 Why not have someone help you focus on the financial aspects so you can continue to focus on your business?

 Do I have to live in Chicagoland to sign up?